malikalihussain/malikalihussain.github.io/index.md

   feature: trees.jpg
 ---

-I am a PhD candidate in the [Department of Computer Science](http://www.bu.edu/cs/) at [Boston University](http://www.bu.edu).
-I joined CS@BU in Fall’17.
+I am currently pursuing a Master of Science in the [Information Networking Institute](https://www.cmu.edu/ini/) at [Carnegie Mellon University](https://www.cmu.edu).
+I will be graduating in Decemeber 2022.
 <br />
 <br />